UltraOS/UltraProtocol/README.md

 - `higher-half-exclusive` - (bool, optional, default=false) - if set to `true`, no identity mappings are provided for lower half.
   All loader-provided attribute `address` fields are relocated to higher half if present.
 Only applicable for higher-half kernels.
+- `setup-apm` - (bool, optional, default=false) - if set to `true`, requests the loader to set up a 32-bit protected mode interface for the APM.
+The kernel is provided with `ultra_apm_attribute` in case of successful installation.

 ---